72% of victims of anti-LGBT homicide are transgender women, and 67% of those are trans women of color.

 I don't think of passing as a privilege — it's a means of survival.

-When we only get interested in the story of the trans woman who has "found herself," or come out after multiple surgeries, and, by linear narrative standards, "completed her journey," we're ignoring the experiences of those for whom this type of standardization is not an option.
+When we only get interested in the story of the trans woman who has "found herself," or come out after multiple surgeries, and, by linear narrative standards, "completed her journey," we're ignoring the experiences of those for whom this type of standardisation is not an option.

 When you have every other stranger you meet trying to tell you you're not a real woman because of biology, things can get exhausting real fast.
 Diaz uses makeup to get closer to her biological connections, not further away from them.